Getting Information, Advice and Support

 - other issues such as bullying and transport

-The Parents Involvement and Participation (PIP) is a forum/group to express the views of parents and carers of disabled children and those with special needs.
+The North Lincolnshire Parent Forum is a forum/group to express the views of parents and carers of disabled children and those with special needs.
 They are made up of parents and carers who know on a practical daily basis just how challenging caring for a child with special educational needs and disability is.

 Health and Wellbeing Service

 Tel: 08453 889984

 Website: North Lincolnshire Parent Forum